hiveot/hub/docs/README-TD.md

 # HiveOT use of the TD - under development

 HiveOT intends to be compliant with the WoT Thing Description specification.
-The latest known draft at the time of writing is [Mar 2022](https://www.w3.org/TR/wot-thing-description11/#thing)
+The latest known draft at the time of writing is [Dec 2023](https://www.w3.org/TR/wot-thing-description11/#thing)

 Interpreting this specification is done as a best effort.
 In case where discrepancies are reported they will be corrected when possible as long as they do not conflict with the HiveOT core paradigm of 'Things do not run servers'.